Who God Is

 In John 14-16, He revealed Himself as the Holy Spirit who would live in His disciples.

-In Luke 24 and Acts 1 Jesus told His disciples to consecrate their lives and go and tarry or wait until the promise came.
-This is our part: obedience, consecration and abandonment.
+In Luke 24 and Acts 1 Jesus told His disciples to consecrate their lives and go and tarry, or wait, until the promise came.
+This is our part: obedience, consecration, and abandonment.

-2. We need to be hungry for God to be real to us.
-The 120 in the Upper Room were just a small number of people who Jesus had revealed Himself to after the resurrection.
+Those 120 disciples in the Upper Room were just a small number of people who Jesus had revealed Himself to after the resurrection.
 There were at least 500.
 What happened to the others?
-Perhaps that were not hungry enough.
+Perhaps they were not hungry enough.
 Maybe they were too proud, or too engrossed in their work or their family.
 Maybe they were too worried what others would think of them.
-Remember the 120 were criticized and laughed at.
+Remember, the 120 were criticized and laughed at.

-3. We have to be radical in the Word to be victorious.
-The blood covenant is cut not by blood but by words.
+The blood covenant is cut not by blood, but by words.
 The more Word you have the more blood you have, the more character of Jesus you have, the more sin He removes, the less influence demons have, and the more of the Holy Spirit you have.
-“For the one whom God has sent speaks the words of God, for God gives the Spirit without limit” (John 3:34).
+“For He whom God has sent speaks the words of God, for God does not give the Spirit by measure” (John 3:34).

-4. We need to be open to Jesus and trust Him.
-Luke 11:11-12 says, “If a son shall ask bread of any of you that is a father, will he give him a stone, or if he ask a fish, will he for a fish give him a serpent?
-Or if he shall ask an egg, will he offer him a scorpion?
-If you then, being evil know how to give good gifts unto your children: how much more shall your heavenly father give the Holy Spirit to them that ask Him?”
+Luke 11:11-13 says, “If a son asks for bread from any father among you, will he give him a stone?
+Or if he asks for a fish, will he give him a serpent instead of a fish?
+Or if he asks for an egg, will he offer him a scorpion?
+If you then, being evil, know how to give good gifts to your children, how much more will your heavenly Father give the Holy Spirit to those who ask Him!”

-5. The Holy Spirit always honors repentance.
 He seems to show up when we turn from our sin, the ways of the world, our pride and our laziness.
-Acts 26:18 says, “in order to open their eyes so that they may turn from darkness to light, and from the authority of Satan to God, so that they may receive remission of sins and an inheritance among those who are sanctified by faith in Me.”
+Acts 26:18 says, “to open their eyes, in order to turn them from darkness to light, and from the power of Satan to God, that they may receive forgiveness of sins and an inheritance among those who are sanctified by faith in Me.”